quasarframework/icongenie/README.md

 # gm-webicons
-A simplMake a set of webicons with graphicsmagick.
+Make a set of webicons / electron icons with graphicsmagick, png2icns and png-to-ico.

 This simple node module takes an original image and resizes it to common web icon sizes that are deposited in a target directory.
 It will retain transparency.
 You should use a 1024x1024 square image as the initial resource.